5jt/dyalog-cookbook/manuscript/14_Services.md

 ∇
 ~~~

-Though this test starts and stops the Service, it's the real purpose is to make sure that the Service processes input files as expected.
+Though this test starts and stops the Service, it's real purpose is to make sure that the Service processes input files as expected.

 ### Running the tests